 “The event was conducted as a townhall sharing session.
 We invited the development community to talk about how local government can make the development application process more transparent and faster.
 We also invited participants to share their ideas on green infrastructure innovations.”

-To read the complete story about what transpired at this event, visit the ‘homepage’ for the Comox Valley Developers Dialogue.
+To learn more about what transpired at this event, and to access the ‘homepage’, click on Comox Valley Developers Dialogue.